barneyb/johann/documentation/docs/versions/index.md

 ## Release History

-[//]: # (### Bleeding Edge)
+### Bleeding Edge

+Allow redeclaring (but not redefining) structs.
+Formal args can only use declared types.
+Include variables in headers.
+Alphabetize all members in the johanndocs.

+Add a `--strict` option to `jnc` to fail on unknown function calls; you'll need header file(s) for multi-file projects.
+Using `--header` implies `--strict`.

 ### `v0.20251108`

 Add check that calls to _declared_ functions pass the right number of params (types are not checked).
 Calls to undeclared functions are not checked.
 Don't require a declaration to take a function pointer.
-Add checks that function and struct redeclarations are compatible, and disallow redefining.
+Add checks that function redeclarations are compatible, and disallow redefining.

 Add a `--header` option to `jnc` to emit a Johann source file containing the compilation unit's `pub` declarations (aside from `main`).

-Add a `--strict` option to `jnc` to fail on unknown function calls; you'll need header file(s) for multi-file projects.

 ### `v0.20251106`